portainer/portainer/CONTRIBUTING.md

 either AngularJS or Golang
 * **advanced**: a task that require a deep understanding of the project codebase

-You can have a use Github filters to list these issues:
+You can use Github filters to list these issues:

 * beginner labeled issues: https://github.com/portainer/portainer/labels/exp%2Fbeginner
 * intermediate labeled issues: https://github.com/portainer/portainer/labels/exp%2Fintermediate
 * advanced labeled issues: https://github.com/portainer/portainer/labels/exp%2Fadvanced

-### Commit Message Format
+## Commit Message Format

 Each commit message should include a **type**, a **scope** and a **subject**: